Credit from Other Institutions (Transfer Credit)

+A student pursuing a graduate degree program should discuss plans to transfer credits with the program advisor as soon as possible.
 Academic departments are not obliged to count toward their degree programs any credit for course work undertaken without specific advice provided by the department.
-However, PRIOR TO departmental evaluation of the course for use on the UNI graduate degree program, all transfer courses must meet the following criteria:
+All transfer courses must meet the following criteria: